Shanu-Mathew/Wine-Qualilty-Prediction-App/README.md

 ## Results
 The Random Forest algorithm performs very well on the oversampled wine quality dataset, with an accuracy of 0.95 and r2_score of 0.96 on a random train test split.
 The most important attributes for predicting wine quality are alcohol, volatile acidity, and sulphates, which have the highest feature importances in the model.
 The analysis also shows that there is a negative correlation between volatile acidity and wine quality, while there is a positive correlation between alcohol and wine quality.

+##Streamlit App
+This repository contains a concise Streamlit application for wine quality analysis.
+Using a machine learning model, the app predicts the quality of wines based on their chemical properties.
+Users can input the wine features, and the app provides quality predictions and corresponding probabilities.
+To run the app locally, follow the instructions in the README file.

 ## Libraries
 This project utilizes several Python libraries for data analysis and machine learning, including: